Tony MacAlpine: Equipment

 MacAlpine became a prominent user of seven-string guitars after joining Planet X and still plays them regularly, along with eight-string guitars.
 A long-time endorsee of Carvin guitars (notably the T-Mac and DC series), he switched to Ibanez in 2010.
 Since 2011 he has played a customized RG Prestige eight-string model with EMG pickups, while his seven- and six-string models use DiMarzios.
 For amplification, he uses the Hughes & Kettner TriAmp for studio recording and the Coreblade model for live touring.
 An Ernie Ball wah and volume pedal completes his live setup.
 A detailed diagram of his 2011 gear can be found at Guitar Geek.

 Personal life

 MacAlpine currently resides in Pasadena, California.
 On August 25, 2015, he posted on his Facebook profile that he may have developed colon cancer, which forced cancellation of some dates on his tour to promote Concrete Gardens.
 In August 2016 he wrote on his personal website, "I have been feeling back to normal and tests indicate that all is well in medical land.
 Deep and sincere thanks to you all for your wonderful support through this very difficult last 12 months."

-Tony also reveals in an interview with Herman Li that, among his traumatic experiences, his wife has died and the release of his new record was a way for him to get back into creativity.
+MacAlpine also revealed in an interview with Herman Li that, among his traumatic experiences, his wife had died and the release of his new record was a way for him to get back into creativity.